metal3-io/metal3-io.github.io/_posts/2020-06-18-Metal3-dev-env-BareMetal-Cluster-Deployment.md

 ### Provision Cluster
-This script, located at the path - `${metal3-dev-env}/scripts/v1alphaX/provision_clusters.sh`, provisions the cluster by creating a `Metal3Cluster` resource.
+This script, located at the path - `${metal3-dev-env}/scripts/v1alphaX/provision_clusters.sh`, provisions the cluster by creating a `Metal3Cluster` and a `Cluster` resource.

 <br/>
-To see if you have a successful Cluster resource creation( the cluster still doesn't have a Controlplane or Workers ), just do :
+To see if you have a successful Cluster resource creation( the cluster still doesn't have a control plane or workers ), just do :

 ```console
 kubectl get Metal3Cluster ${CLUSTER_NAME} -n metal3